python-pillow/Pillow/docs/reference/ImageFont.rst

 :py:meth:`PIL.ImageDraw.Draw.text` method.

 PIL uses its own font file format to store bitmap fonts.
-You can use the :command`pilfont` utility to convert BDF and PCF font descriptors (X window font formats) to this format.
+You can use the :command:`pilfont` utility to convert BDF and PCF font descriptors (X window font formats) to this format.

 Starting with version 1.1.4, PIL can be configured to support TrueType and